-Everything about Chateau Lafon Rochet St. Estephe Bordeaux Fourth Growth, wine producer, with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Lafon Rochet St. Estephe Fourth Growth, with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, the history of the property, information on the vineyards, and winemaking.
 If you want to read about other Bordeaux wine producers: Links to all Bordeaux Wine Producer Profiles

 Chateau Lafon Rochet History, Overview

 What we know of today as Chateau Lafon Rochet in St. Estephe, dates back to the middle of the 17th century.
 The estate was founded In 1650, when Antoinette de Guillemotte, brought the land of Rochette as her dowry to her husband, Pierre de Lafon.